xarmian/voinode/README.md

 1. It sets the default network to voitest-v1 and enables Fast Catchup
 2. It updates the config.json by setting GossipFanout, DNSBootstrapID, and EnableCatchupFromArchiveServers
-2. It updates the genesis.json file to the Voi TestNet Network's Genesis file
+3. It updates the genesis.json file to the Voi TestNet Network's Genesis file
+4. Installs `jq` package to make bringing your account online a bit easier

 All environment variable options for the Algorand official docker container are available in this image.